ParallelMaths/parallel/pages/9-06-queen-of-katwe.md

 Sometimes mathematicians attempt to add up an infinite series of numbers.
 This sounds impossible, partly because at first sight it feels as if adding up an infinity of numbers will result in infinity.

-It is a tricky are of maths, as we saw in last week’s Parallelogram, when we looked at Grandi’s series.
+It is a tricky area of maths, as we saw in last week’s Parallelogram, when we looked at Grandi’s series.

 See if you can take an intelligent guess what might be the sum of the following infinite series.
 The (…) means that the pattern carries on and on forever.
 One approach is to add up the first few terms of the series and see where the sum is heading.